axiomhq/next-axiom/README.md

 For more information, check out the [official documentation](https://axiom.co/docs).

-## Features
+## Introduction

-- Send Web Vitals from your Next.js application to Axiom for insights into site performance.
+This library allows you to send Web Vitals as well as structured logs from your Next.js application to Axiom.
-- Send structured logs from your pages, components and routes.

 ## Installation

 > **Note**:
-Using Next.js 12?
-Check out our [compatibility package](./packages/next12-axiom/README.md).
-If are upgrading to Next.js 13, check out the [next-axiom upgrade guide](#upgrade-to-nextjs-13).
+> Using Next.js 12?
+Use version `0.*`, which will continue to get security patches.
+Here's the [README for `0.18.0`](https://github.com/axiomhq/next-axiom/tree/v0.18.0).
+If you're upgrading to Next.js 13, check out the [next-axiom upgrade guide](#upgrade-to-nextjs-13).

 In your Next.js project, install next-axiom: